WalletScrutiny/WalletScrutinyCom/_android/com.zixipay.wallet.md

 ## App Description

 Zixipay is a multi-currency wallet that supports Bitcoin and many other cryptocurrencies.
-It claims to use a hierarchical deterministic address architecture.

 ## Termination Clauses in the [User Agreement](https://zixipay.com/agreement)